2022 Welcome to all our Glad Growers

 This year we saw a variance in Flower growing conditions across the country.
 But we still had a very productive growing season.
 We also had many beautiful seedlings bloom this year which will be future introductions to our Gladiolus offerings.

 Thank you to all our customers that ordered last year and previous years.

 This year we have 4 outstanding Introductions.
 Pure Enchantress and Dream Catcher by Cliff Hartline.
 Blue Profusion and Trifecta by Dale Rollins.
 Link to 2022 New Introductions

-Many of our glads are show winners and Americans, miniatures and good commercial varieties also many of them are at the top in NAGC show reports, large and small-flowered symposiums.
+Many of our Glads are show winners and All Americans, Miniatures, Worlds Finest and good Commercial Varieties.
+Also, many of them are at the top of the show Reports and large and small Symposiums.
 Please contact us if you have questions or are looking for something not listed.